jlacar/aoc2015/README-Day18.md

 > (_Get the_) **neighbors of** (_the light at_) **(row, column)** (_and_) **count** (_the_) **lights that are on**.

-This refactoring also simplifies the checks I need to make to ensure I'm only checking valid grid coordinates.
+This refactoring also simplifies the checks needed to make sure only valid grid coordinates are checked.

     private fun Grid.isLightOnAt(row: Int, col: Int) = if (isOnGrid(row, col)) this[row][col] else false